 5.5.1.3 The role of WMO-IOC Regional Marine Instrument Centres in training

 On the recommendation of the Joint WMO/IOC Technical Commission for Oceanography and Marine Meteorology, a network of RMICs has been set up to maintain standards and provide advice regarding marine meteorology and other related oceanographic measurements.
-Their terms of reference and locations are given in Part II, Chapter 4, Annex 4.A, respectively.

 RMICs are intended to be centres of expertise on instrument types, characteristics, performance, application and calibration.
 They will have a technical library on instrument science and practice, laboratory space and demonstration equipment, and will maintain a set of standard instruments with calibrations traceable to international standards.
 They should be able to offer information, advice and assistance to Members in their Region.